Matt Kenseth: 2018

 In April 2018, Roush Fenway Racing announced that Kenseth would return to the team to drive the No. 6 Ford on a part-time basis, sharing the car with full-time driver Trevor Bayne.
 Kenseth's schedule, which included seven races starting with the KC Masterpiece 400 at Kansas, was supported by Wyndham Rewards as a sponsor.

 For the Kansas race, his first since November 2017, Kenseth started from the rear after failing to set a qualifying time due to not passing inspection.
 He finished 36th after being involved in a crash on lap 254.

 Due to his 2003 Championship, as well as victories in the 2004 event and the fall 2017 Phoenix race, Kenseth was eligible for the All-Star Race.
-He started from the pole and finished fourteenth.
+He started from the pole and finished 14th.
 After a series of mediocre results, Kenseth found his form late in the summer.
-He won the second stage of the Brickyard 400 and finished twelfth.
-Kenseth earned his first top-10 of the season at the Phoenix fall race with a seventh place finish.
+He won the second stage of the Brickyard 400 and finished 12th.
+Kenseth earned his first top-ten of the season at the Phoenix fall race with a seventh-place finish.
 In his final race for RFR at Homestead, he finished sixth.